 The principal activity of the Company during the financial period was non-contestable electricity retailing in regional Queensland.
-The financial statements were authorised for issue by the Directors on 16th August 2019.
-The Board members have the power to amend and reissue the financial statements after issue.
+The financial statements were authorised for issue by the Directors on 17th August 2020.

 Energy Queensland Limited is the parent entity of the Company.